pwnerguy/pwnerguy.github.io/_posts/2025-12-17-thm-mrrobot.md

 ---
 layout: single
-title: TryHackMe - Mr Robot CTF
+title: TryHackMe - Mr Robot
 excerpt: Based on the iconic Mr. Robot show, this virtual machine invites you to step into the world of hacking and test your skills.
 Your objective is to explore the system, uncover vulnerabilities, and ultimately root the box.Hidden within the machine are three keys, each representing a milestone in your progress.
 To complete this capture the flag challenge, you’ll need to track down all three keys and prove your mastery.
 Can you channel your inner Elliot Alderson and find all three keys to finish the challenge?
 date: 2025-12-17
 classes: wide